matthew-devonport/2020-17-09/README.md

 In the directory src there will be a file called sales.js which can be viewed at <a href="https://github.com/matthew-devonport/2020-17-09/blob/master/src/sales/sales.js">src/sales/sales.js<a>

 In that file is an array of objects.
 There are functions related to that array which can be used to get different information from it.
-I have put plenty of comments explaining what information I am looking to get and step by step on how the functions work.
+I have put plenty of comments explaining what information I am looking to get and step by step comments on how the functions work.